OctopusDeploy/docs/docs/how-to/troubleshoot-polling-tentacles.md

 Finally, verify that the Tentacle's thumbprint, shown in bold in the large box, matches any that have been presented in error messages, and in the *Machine Settings* page on the Octopus Web Portal.

-## Verify the Octopus and Tentacle services are running
+## Verify the Octopus and Tentacle services are running {#TroubleshootPollingTentacles-VerifytheOctopusandTentacleservicesarerunning}

 If you're successfully connecting to the Octopus Web Portal with your web browser, you can be confident the Octopus Server service is running.